-Salomone’s grandmother lived on 62nd and Capitol Drive and from the windows in the back of her house he could see the Christmas tree every December in the mall.
+Salomone’s grandmother lived on 62nd Street and Capitol Drive and from the windows in the back of her house he could see the Christmas tree every December in the mall.
 He also fondly remembers going to the Kooky Cooky House.

 The Kooky Cooky House remained in the basement of Capitol Court long after it closed.

 "I got goosebumps when I saw the structure (in the basement)," says Salomone.